Iiji/anlp/wordle/wordle-meta-v1.md

 ```
 # user input
 Now, the game starts.
-Please response and make your 1st guess.
+Please make your 1st guess.

 # response
 Now, I need to make the 1st guess.
-Considering the current situation, my next guess would be "arise".
+Considering the current situation, my next guess would be "alose".
-GUESS: arise
+GUESS: alose
 ```

 For the second guess:

 ```
 # user input
 This is the result of your last guess: [image].
-Please response and make your 2nd guess.
+Please make your 2nd guess.

 # response
 My last guess is: arise, whose letters are A, R, I, S, E.
-The color for each letter is: Gray, Gray, Green, Yellow, Gray.
+The color for each letter is: Yellow, Yellow, Gray, Green, Gray.
-From the colors of letters, we know that: the 3rd letter is I; letter S appears in the word but not at the 4th position; letter A does not appear in the word; letter R does not appear in the word; letter E does not appear in the word.
+From the colors of letters, we know that: the 4th letter is S; letter A appears in the word but not at the 1st position; letter R appears in the word but not at the 2nd position; letter I does not appear in the word; letter E does not appear in the word.

 Based on the guess history, we can summarize the information below:
-Letters at the correct position: ??I??
+Letters at the correct position: ???S?
-Letters at unknown position: letter S appears in the word 1 times, among positions 1, 2, 5.
+Letters at unknown position: letter A appears in the word 1 times, among positions 2, 3, 5; letter R appears in the word 1 times, among positions 1, 3, 5.
-Letters that do not appear in the word: A, R, E.
+Letters that do not appear in the word: I, E.

 Now, I need to make the 2nd guess.
-Considering the current situation, my next guess would be "doits".
+Considering all the information above, my next guess would be "crash".
-GUESS: doits
+GUESS: crash
 ```

 For the third and later guesses: